 The certificate program offers a viable opportunity for those who seek advanced education but do not wish or have not yet determined if they are ready to pursue a full master's degree program.
 For students in the Intercollege Master of Professional Studies in Homeland Security (iMPS-HLS), this program may be pursued to earn an embedded certificate as an additional credential.

 The curriculum consists of two required courses (6 credits) and two electives (6 credits).
 The two prescribed courses are HLS 811 (Fundamentals of Homeland Security) and HLS 404 (Homeland Security and Defense in Practice).
-Two electives must be chosen from the courses listed below.
+Two electives must be chosen from the courses listed in the Elective Courses section below.
 Students must achieve a GPA of 3.00 or above to be awarded the certificate.

 Choose 6 credits from the following:

 Last Revised by the Department: Spring Semester 2017